Azure/azure-jdbc-msi-extension/postgresql/README.md

 URL directly, or if you are running the test using JUnit integration you will have to pass the JDBC URL using the -Durl=xxx syntax.

-Note only user-assigned managed identity can be support at this time because the JDBC driver does not have a username callback.
+Note only user-assigned managed identity can be supported at this time because the JDBC driver does not have a username callback.

 ## What does the JDBC URL look like?